 2. Shoulder PrivilegesParrots should not be allowed on shoulders—especially large species—without extensive behavioral training.
 This can take years and requires all household members to establish themselves as confident “flock leaders,” not companions or parental figures.
 Shoulder access should never be a taught or routine behavior.

 4. Proper Diet is CriticalA parrot’s diet should consist primarily of a high-quality, naturally colored pellet (such as Harrison’s, Roudybush, or Mazuri), supplemented with fresh vegetables.
+NO COLORED PELLETS.
+Improper diets are one of the leading causes of illness and behavioral issues in parrots, and almost always lead to the parrot being surrendered, and also will lead to permanent health concerns, or irreversible damage.

 - Seeds should only be used sparingly for training